Neurological Institute Outcomes

 Home Sleep Apnea Testing

 An enterprise-wide home sleep apnea testing (HSAT) program was launched in 2013.
 HSAT is an integral component of the Obstructive Sleep Apnea (OSA) Care Path that provides the framework for implementing a standardized, cost-effective approach for identifying and setting the stage to treat OSA.
-HSAT, a confirmatory test for patients with high pretest probability of moderate-to-severe OSA, has experienced consistent volume growth: from 2013 to 2017, there was an approximate 7-fold increase in HSAT volume, while in-laboratory testing (i.e., polysomnogram, PAP, and split studies) has remained stable.
+HSAT, a confirmatory test for patients with high pretest probability of moderate-to-severe OSA, has experienced consistent volume growth: from 2013 to 2018, there was an approximate 7-fold increase in HSAT volume, including a 20.2% increase in the HSAT volume in 2018 as compared with 2017.

 Percentage of Home Sleep Apnea Testing Failures for Devices Deployed in Ohio